chaelim/BrokenGuardPage/Readme.md

 Broken Stack Guard Page
 ================================
-Present 4 demo programs that are showing how to break thread stack expansion in Windows.
-Stack area auto expansion is surprisingly fragile such that an application can even break other program's stack guard page and it can cause a clueless crash sometime later.
+This project presents 4 demo programs showing how to break thread stack expansion in Windows.
+Stack area auto expansion is surprisingly fragile such that an application can even break the other process's stack guard page and it can cause a clueless crash sometime later.

 ## Note ##
 * How to compile and Run demo program